gearglow/ReptiliaWithATwist/The List.md

 Dobby nodded, tears in his eyes and a smile on his face.

 "Second," Harry continued, "I know that your speech patterns are because of your time with the Malfoys, but you're part of the Potter family now.
 You're not a servant, not a lesser being.
-You are Dobby Potter, and as such you're expected to stand tall and speak with confidence."
+You are a Potter, and as such you're expected to stand tall and speak with confidence."

 "I understand, Harry," Dobby said.